0x727/AggressorScripts_0x727/README.md

 ## Why Aggressor Scripts ?

-Aggressor Script 是 Cobalt Strike 3.0 及更高版本中内置的脚本语言。 Aggressor Script 允许您修改和扩展 Cobalt Strike 客户端。
+Aggressor Script is the scripting language built into Cobalt Strike, version 3.0, and later.
+Aggresor Script allows you to modify and extend the Cobalt Strike client.

 ## Quick start Installation